ankurv2k6/klipper-plr/README.md

 ### Basic Setup

-Add the following to your `printer.cfg`:
+Add the following to your `printer.cfg` or to a separate configuration file as described in the installation section:

 ```ini
 [save_variables]